kelvinzz/jekyll-now/about.md

 permalink: /about/
 ---

 I am currently a Ph.D. candidate at the University of Toronto.
-Working on Optimal Transport and its applications in Economics and Machine Learning.
+My research mainly focuses on Optimal Transport and its applications in Economics and Machine Learning.

 ### More Information